 Propel Water is also packaged in plastic.
 Even though it is recyclable, the recycling process comes with its own carbon footprint, and only some people choose to recycle.

-Lastly, some people may have negative responses from consuming vitamin B, especially if you drink too much Propel water in one day.
+Lastly, some people may have negative responses from consuming vitamin B, especially if you drink too much Propel water in one day with an active lifestyle.

 People with kidney disease also may need to be careful when consuming vitamin water which have potassium citrate or other forms of potassium.